 Submission instructions

 Artifact Evaluation (AE) in USENIX Security ‘25 will be conducted in two phases: (1) a mandatory AE phase for artifact availability after main paper acceptance and before the final camera-ready papers are due (Phase-1); (2) an optional AE phase for functionality and reproducibility checks after final papers are due (Phase-2).
 In both cases, the submitted artifacts will be reviewed by the Artifact Evaluation Committee (AEC).
 Artifacts should be submitted in the same cycle as the accepted paper.
 All authors are encouraged to check the separate deadlines for both phases in the Call for Artifacts.
 Having two separate deadlines ensures that authors have additional time to prepare their artifacts for the more advanced and optional “Artifact Functional” and “Results Reproducible” badges in Phase-2.
 Please note that papers that have been “Accepted” after “Shepherd Approval” or after being “Invited for Major Revision” have a slightly later deadline for Phase-1.
+Also note that the AE process is single-blind, so you do not need to anonymize your submission (neither artifacts nor paper).

 For each cycle, a single HotCRP instance will be used to manage the AE for both phases.